Flotomate/product_docs/source/report-management/create-&-edit.rst

 Grouping of data
 ^^^^^^^^^^^^^^^^

-Section-J (Figure 1) houses the Group By feature that groups the data rows in a Report by:
+Section-J (:numref:`rf1`) houses the Group By feature that groups the data rows in a Report by:

 *Note: This is a required field when the Report type is Matrix*